JankariTech/hubot/go-jankari-bot/README.md

 - Reminding upcoming meeting events

 ### Run locally

+*Note*: Make sure that the bot has already been added to channel or room

 - Clone the repo and `cd` inside the folder
 - Copy `config.yml.example` to `config.yml` and edit the file as required